Jaded-Encoding-Thaumaturgy/JET-guide/docs/filtering/recognizing-artifacts.md

     if it was poorly archived
     or transmitted.

-    Be flexible in your understanding
-    of where an artifact may have originated from, as the same visual artifact
-    may require different solutions
-    depending on its origin!

 ### Mastering defects

-Mastering defects are imperfections inherent to the master of video content.
+Mastering defects are imperfections inherent to the masters.
-These typically arise from technical limitations in the production studio's software and equipment during the anime production and mastering process.
+These typically arise from technical limitations in the production studio's software and equipment during the mastering process.
 While many mastering defects
-are inherent to the original production, some may be introduced later through subpar remastering efforts.
+are inherent to the original production process, some may be introduced later through subpar remastering.

-Common mastering defects include:

-- Low-quality upscales
-- Aliasing in computer-generated 3D content
-- Excessive artificial sharpening
-- Visible banding in gradients due to limited bit depth
-- Orphan fields introduced in telecined content
+Whether something is a mastering defect can be somewhat determined based on the kind of artifact and its origins.
+For example,
+for HD productions,
+most upsampling-related artifacts
+are likely to be caused by
+the studio's upscaling process, not the authoring process.
+Additionally,
+which artifacts are caused by the studio can also be determined by comparing multiple sources and seeing if the artifact is present in all of them.

 ### Authoring defects